christoforos-nikolaou/MolBioMedClass/README.md

  * Points of Significance.
 [Clustering](https://www.dropbox.com/s/7qja6rg3sxuhv3p/Clustering.pdf)

 ### Assignments
- * TBA
+ * Sequence Alignment and Clustering

 ## 5. Part IIIa.
 Variability and Information.
-In statistics and Data Science (Nov 20th 2020)
+In statistics and Data Science (Nov 27th 2020)
 Comparing means makes sense only up to one level.
 Samples and populations are variable and this variability is to be taken into account.
 In this class we will discuss issues related to variability and how it is strongly linked to the concept of information.
 The main points at this stage are
  * Measures of data dispersion: range, variance and standard deviation
  * Comparing variability in samples